cory321/Hemsy/docs/invoice-architecture/README.md

-# Threadfolio Invoice Management - Technical Architecture Documentation
+# Hemsy Invoice Management - Technical Architecture Documentation

-This directory contains the comprehensive technical architecture documentation for implementing the Invoice Management feature in Threadfolio.
+This directory contains the comprehensive technical architecture documentation for implementing the Invoice Management feature in Hemsy.
 These documents provide detailed implementation guidance for developers.

 ## 📚 Documentation Structure